Ready to build a website that does it all? 🏆 Get the free Webflow x Typeform ebook

 2. Give a reason and encourage action.

-A typeform is only useful if you get responses.
+A form is only useful if you get responses.
 Encourage potential respondents by explaining how they’ll benefit from filling out the survey.
 Maybe they’ll get early access to an event or will help out a worthy cause.

 3. Speak naturally and know your audience.